realjenius/realjenius.com/README.md

 * Custom category/tag index and feed generation within [_plugins](https://github.com/realjenius/realjenius.com/tree/master/_plugins).
 * A few other custom plugins for generating post urls, and expanding URLs when generating feeds.
 * Stylesheets and layout are all [Twitter Bootstrap](twitter.github.com/bootstrap/) based.
-* Pygments cache in place to not make builds totally suck.

 ## On Deployments